ycechungAI/SWE-agent/docs/installation/keys.md

 2. We cannot track costs, so you must disable this (see below)

 in your [config file](../config/config.md).
+If you're using a [litellm proxy](https://docs.litellm.ai/docs/providers/openai_compatible#usage-with-litellm-proxy-server), make sure to set your `agent.model.name` to `openai/...` and set `agent.model.api_key` to the key you've configured for your proxy (or a random value; it cannot be empty).

 !!! warning "Model providers"